 Why Blog?
 Does Everything Have To Be Public?

 The simple answer is no; everything doesn't have to be public.
 The point of a blog is to express what you, as the writer and author, are feeling and thinking about.
 Depending on how you arrange your settings, your followers may also have an opportunity to respond to your writing.
-One of the great things about this is that they're nearly always genuine, honest, and forthright in their comments and opinions because they have the benefit of being able to post anonymously.

 10 Reasons Why Writing About Your Partner May Be Helpful

 Besides writing a blog for your own personal reasons, there can be many benefits to writing about partner relationships.
 If you're in a thriving, healthy relationship, you're learning new things about each other every day.
 And why not communicate your experiences and listen to what others have to say in response?
 Who knows?
 You may learn even more about your relationship and how you and your partner can thrive.